 How to document a powered Exoskeleton according to the FDA

 A few years ago we could read articles claiming "Exoskeletons will one day replace wheelchairs".
-That the FDA regulates these kind of devices is a clear sign that they are about to enter the mass market.
+That the FDA regulates these kinds of devices is a clear sign that they are about to enter the mass market.